Budget-proposal aggregation: Utilitarian rules

 Lindner, Nehring and Puppe consider BPA with discrete amounts (e.g. whole dollars).
 They define the midpoint rule: it chooses a budget-allocation that minimizes the sum of L1-distances to the voters' peaks.
 In other words, it maximizes the sum of utilities – it is a utilitarian rule.
 They prove that the set of midpoints is convex, and that it is locally determined (one can check if a point is a midpoint only by looking at its neighbors in the simplex of allocations).
 Moreover, they prove that the possibility of strategic manipulation is limited: a manipulating agent cannot make the closest midpoint closer to his peak, nor make the farthest midpoint closer to his peak.
 As a consequence, the midpoint rule is strategyproof if all agents have symmetric single-peaked preferences.

-Goel, Krishnaswamy, Saskhuwong and Aitamurto consider BPA in the context of participatory budgeting with divisible projects: they propose to replace the common voting format of approving k projects with "knapsack voting".
+Goel, Krishnaswamy, Sakshuwong and Aitamurto consider BPA in the context of participatory budgeting with divisible projects: they propose to replace the common voting format of approving k projects with "knapsack voting".
 With discrete projects, this means that each voter has to select a set of projects whose total cost is at most the available budget; with divisible projects, this means that each voter reports his ideal budget-allocation.
 Now, each project is partitioned into individual "dollars"; for dollar j of project i, the number of votes is the total number of agents whose ideal budget gives at least j to project i.
 Given the votes, the knapsack-voting rule selects the dollars with the highest amount of support (as in utilitarian approval voting).
 They prove that, with L1-utilities, the knapsack voting is strategyproof and utilitarian (and hence efficient).

 Both utilitarian rules are not "fair" in the sense that they may ignore minorities.
 For example, if 60% of the voters vote for the distribution (100%,0%) whereas 40% vote for (0%,100%), then the utilitarian rules would choose (100%,0%) and give nothing to the issue important for the minority.